I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 I was less taken with Mr. March (Bob Odenkirk) whose portrayal of the elderly father seemed unsure and unmemorable.
 This version’s Hannah (Jayne Houdyshell) too seemed unsupportive and underused.

 And finally, James Norton as John Brooke comes across as less uptight until his ability to provide for his family is called into question by his exhausted wife.
-His reaction to his hurt feelings scare us into questioning whether Meg’s trapped in a controlling relationship until an unexpected apology barely redeems him.
+His reaction to his hurt feelings scares us into questioning whether Meg’s trapped in a controlling relationship until an unexpected apology barely redeems him.

 Overall, the changes made between this version, the book, and previous adaptations sat well with me.
 The decision to blend Amy getting into trouble at school with the family’s introduction to the Laurence household made for a really great comedic sequence and a strong introduction between the two families.
 And while Little Women always came across as more of a winter story, this version focuses more on springtime settings which adds a lot of color and energy to the film as a whole.

-The film also doesn’t forget to insert fan favorite moments.
+The film also doesn’t forget to insert fan-favorite moments.
 This includes Jo burning a ringlet of Meg’s hair off with a hot iron right before the dance, the family taking breakfast to the poor Hummel family on Christmas morning, Jo selling her hair to pay for Marmee’s train ticket, and Amy falling through thin ice.
 However, each scene includes its own changes to fit in with this new adaptation.

-Out of order storytelling
+Out of Order Storytelling

 Despite hitting its marks in the above-mentioned areas, it wasn’t without its issues.
 My biggest problem with this film is the way in which the story is organized.
 It’s told entirely out of order, which led me to question if a viewer brand new to this story could keep up with what’s going on.